An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: A map function for Markov chains with an absorbing state

 \end{definition}

 The absorption inverse of a graph exists and is unique if the graph is strongly connected and the absorption rates are all positive.
-(See Theorem 2 in \cite{jacobsen2018generalized}.) {We relate the absorption inverse of a graph to the group inverse of a matrix.}
+(See Theorem 2 in \cite{jacobsen2018generalized}.) {As described in \cite{jacobsen2018generalized}, the absorption inverse of a graph is closely related to the group inverse of an associated matrix.}